18F/foia-recommendations/schemas.md

 `email`, `web` and `api`.

-#### Receiving requests from a National Platform
+#### Receiving requests from a National Portal

-The agency can specify additional information to be collected by the platform by specifying these optional fields.
+The agency can specify additional information to be collected by the Portal by specifying these optional fields.

   * required form fields